Images: copyright guide

 Adapting, changing or modifying an image by 10%

 There is no 10% adaption rule for images, text or audio visual copyright works.
-The only instance where permission would not be required is where a new work:
+The only instance where permission would not be required is where a new work based on the concepts of the first work is substantially different.
+Substantially is measured in quality, not quantity.

 The moral right of integrity is an important consideration.
 If you modify an existing work to a point where a copyright holder feels the modification has affected the integrity of their work, damaging their reputation and honour, they can bring an infringement accusation against you under the right of integrity.